tianshouzhi/dragon/dragon-console/src/main/resources/static/bower_components/AngularJS-Toaster/README.md

 ```

 ### On Hide Callback
-An onHide callback function can be attached to each toast instance.
+An onHide callback function can be attached to each toast clusterInstance.
 The callback will be invoked upon toast removal.
 This can be used to chain toast calls.

 ```js
 toaster.pop({